Protein-Interactions/protein_interactions/practicals/tutorial_on_protein_docking.md

 ## Protein-protein interaction prediction using docking (ClusPro)

 > ## Learning Objectives
->
+> At the end of this tutorial, learners will be able to
-> * Learners can describe the biological context of the MKK7-Gadd45B interaction
+> - Describe the biological context of the MKK7-Gadd45B interaction
-> * Learners can identify the restraints to limit docking conformations
+> - Identify the interaction restraints to narrow the
-> * Learners can predict the MKK7-Gadd45B complex using ClusPro
+> - Parse PDB files
-> * Learners can use restraints to filter docking solutions
+> - Launch a job on ClusPro to generate docking solutions for the MKK7-Gadd45B complex
-> * Learners can critically explore ClusPro results

 In this tutorial you are going to predict and analyse the structural complex between the human MKK7 and Gadd45B protein structures.
-Before we start using bioinformatics tools and resources, we have to learn something about these two proteins and their interaction.
+Before we start using bioinformatics tools and resources, we will learn something about these two proteins and their interaction.

-> Studying the literature and having a good grasp on the biological problem you are dealing with, is essential to take full advantage of predictions.
-Predictions are simply predictions until you don't analyse them in the light of the knowledge deriving from wet experiments.
+> Studying the literature and having a good grasp on the biological problem at hand is essential to take full advantage of predictions.
+Predictions are just predictions until you don't analyse them in the light of the knowledge deriving from wet experiments.

 ## The biological background: MKK7 and Gadd45B